luxigo/x3arth/README.md

 Bring the latest stunning and sexy earth and sun satellite images on your desktop

+Originally written in tcl in year 2000 for X11 (thus the x).
+Raw images were pretty sexy 15 years ago (they still are, she is not very older) and xearth was already taken.
+Thus the 3 x's.

+Then I had to rename it x3 because of internet censorship :-)

 # Copyright

 Copyright (C) 2015 Luc Deschenaux <luc.dechenaux@freesurf.ch>